nerthust/nerthust/README.md

 ## Challenges that I'm currently challenging myself
 - 🌱 I’m currently learning about Spring.
-- 💡 I am improving in abstraction and problem-solving..
+- 💡 I am improving in abstraction and problem-solving.

 ## Others thing about me
 - 📝I enjoy capturing my life in verses.